Seren-Hughes/modmixx/README.md

 - **Content Analytics** - Track engagement patterns, popular content types, and community growth metrics

 ### Technical & Infrastructure Improvements
-- **Content Delivery Network (CDN)** - Global audio streaming optimisation for reduced latency (this would be beneficial for users in different geographical locations)
+- **Content Delivery Network (CDN)** - Global audio streaming optimisation for reduced latency (this would be beneficial for users in different geographical locations and a large user base)
 - **Advanced Search & Filtering** - Search by DAW, genre tags, BPM, and other metadata
 - **Performance Optimisation** - Database query optimisation and caching strategies for improved load times